woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-variations-report.md

 The report table allows sorting by the following columns:

 - SKU
-- Items Sold (count)
+- Items sold (count)
-- Net Sales
+- Net sales
 - Orders (count)

 By default, the report sorts Variations by most items sold.

 #### Clarifying Terms

-"Net Sales" is calculated by subtracting refunds and coupons from the sale price of the variation(s).
+"Net sales" is calculated by subtracting refunds and coupons from the sale price of the variation(s).

 As an equation, it might look like: `(variation price * quantity) - refunds - coupons`.